1987 Fiesta Bowl

-The 1987 Fiesta Bowl was a college football bowl game that served as the final game of the 1986 NCAA Division I-A football season.
-Part of the 1986–87 bowl game season, the 1987 Fiesta Bowl also served as the National Championship Game, between the No. 1 ranked Miami Hurricanes, and the No. 2 Penn State Nittany Lions.
+The 1987 Sunkist Fiesta Bowl was the 16th edition of the Fiesta Bowl, sponsored by Sunkist Growers via Keurig Dr Pepper through its Sunkist soft drink brand.
+The bowl game served as the final game of the 1986 NCAA Division I-A football season.
+Part of the NCAA football bowl 1986–87 game season, the 1987 Fiesta Bowl also served as the NCAA National Championship Game.
+It pitted the No. 1 ranked Miami Hurricanes against the No. 2 Penn State Nittany Lions.
 It was the bowl's 16th edition, played annually since 1971 at Sun Devil Stadium in Tempe, Arizona.

 Played at night on Friday, January 2, it matched the top-ranked Miami Hurricanes and #2 Penn State Nittany Lions.
 As the first part of NBC's tripleheader of bowl games on New Year's Day in the previous five years, the Fiesta Bowl had kicked off at 11:30 a.m.
 MST and led into the Rose Bowl.
 Since this year's game would determine the national championship, organizers decided to play it a day later on January 2; the kickoff was just after 6 p.m.
 MST, prime time in the Eastern and Central time zones.

 It drew a 25.1 rating for NBC, which the bowl organizers claimed was a record for any college football game; the 1980 Rose Bowl, which NBC also aired, drew a 28.6 rating but was seen in fewer homes than the Fiesta Bowl, which was viewed in 21.9 million versus the 21.8 million the Rose Bowl had been viewed in.